openziti/ziti-doc/docfx_project/articles/zitification/kubernetes/zitifying-kubectl.contents.md

 ## Setup

-Below is an overview of the [Ziti Network][8] created.
+Below is an overview of the [Ziti Network][8] I created for this article.
 On the left you can see that the client, my computer, runs Windows 10.
-Inside Windows 10 I run linux and bash using Ubuntu via [Windows Subsystem For Linux (WSL)][5].
+Inside Windows 10 I run linux and bash using Ubuntu via [Windows Subsystem For Linux (WSL) ][5].
 If you run Windows and don't have WSL installed I would encourage you to install and learn it!
 In my bash shell I have downloaded the linux version of `kubectl` created by combining the Ziti Golang SDK into it.
-You can grab it from [this link][6] if you like or go check out [the code on github][7] and build it yourself! :)
+You can grab it from [this link][6] if you like or go check out [the code on GitHub][7] and build it yourself! :)

 ### Solution Overview